FiltersBy-Erazure/PD2-Loot-Filter/README.md

 - **Set Items:**
   - Set rings and amulets are hidden
 - **Non-Magical Items:**
+  - Non-useful non-magical items with staffmods are hidden if they aren't good runeword bases
   - Non-ethereal non-magical paladin shields with less than 30 all res are hidden
 - **Miscellaneous:**
   - All healing, mana, and small rejuvenation potions are hidden (however super mana potions will continue to show if your character is a Sorceress)